If you don’t feel like a natural networker, these tips may help.

 12. Be interested.
 Select someone who looks pleasant and friendly and ask a question or two to start a conversation.
 Click on the following link for a list of conversation starters to break the ice.

 14. Remember to KISS.
 Not literally, of course.
 Keep It Simple, Stanley.
-Yes, weather chat may be formulaic, but it works to break the ice.
+Yes, weather chat may be formulaic, but it does work to break the ice.
 Don’t feel compelled to get too creative with your networking icebreakers.

 15. Strike a balance between idle chatter and meaningful exchange.
-Talk about what’s going on around you (food, décor, venue, speakers).
-Practice makes perfect.
+Talk about what’s going on around you, like the food, décor, venue, and speakers.

 17. Keep it light.
 There’s no need to tell jokes, but an upbeat demeanor is attractive.

 18. Build rapport and engage in icebreaker activities.
 Some popular ones include Speed Networking, Career Pictionary, People Bingo, Strangers-No-More (like MadLibs), and Fact or Fiction.

 20. Forget about yourself.
-Even if our culture demands constant self-promotion, the most charismatic people take the focus off of themselves when job networking.
+Even if our culture demands constant self-promotion, the best conversationalists take the focus off of themselves and onto their new connection when networking.

-Since the main mode of communication for many involves a constant stream of texting, tweeting, blogging and emailing, being hyper-connected online doesn’t automatically mean that we’re great with person-to-person interaction.
-So, if you really want to link in with other people, jump into the world of in-person networking is the way to do it; it’s where you’ll form relationships that will be there throughout your career.
-You may not think you’ve got that innate gift of gab, but with a bit of practice, some positive self-talk, and applying a few of these ideas, you’ll be shooting the breeze with ease in no time – and that will translate into solid partnerships down the road.
+If you really want to connect with other people, jumping into the world of in-person networking is the way to do it; it’s where you’ll form relationships that will be there throughout your career.
+You may not think you’ve got that innate gift of gab, but with a bit of practice, some positive self-talk, and applying a few of these ideas, any introvert will be shooting the breeze with ease in no time — and that will translate into solid partnerships down the road.